-Figure \ref{fg_magdispshape} shows even-statistical parameters and the standard deviation as a function of the K band magnitude.
-The variable stars in WVSC1 are denoted by large black dots, and the noise model (Strateva) functions are marked by lines.
-The main results can be summarized as:
+Figure \ref{fg_magdispshape} shows even-statistical parameters and the standard deviation as a function of the K-band magnitude.
+The variable stars in WVSC1 are denoted by large black dots and the noise model (Strateva) functions are indicated by lines.
+The main results can be summarized as follows:

-\begin{itemize} \item The dispersion even parameters have a similar range than that found for the standard deviation.
-Moreover, the majority of WVSC1 stars have values above the stochastic variations and so these parameters can be used in the same fashion as the standard deviation to discriminate variable stars form noise.
-As expected, the diagram of $ED$ is equal to $ED_{M}$ as well as being similar to $ED_{\mu}$.
+\begin{itemize} \item The dispersion even-parameters have a similar range as those found for the standard deviation.
+Moreover, the majority of WVSC1 stars have values above the stochastic variations and therefore these parameters can be used in the same fashion as the standard deviation to discriminate variable stars from noise.
+As expected, the diagram of $ED$ is equal to $ED_{M}$ and is being similar to $ED_{\mu}$.

 \item The Strateva and the modified-Strateva functions show similar values for almost all ranges of magnitude.
 The difference is a slope at lower magnitudes (bright stars) found for the modified-Strateva function.
-This allows us to reduce the misselection but we also remove some bright variable stars having small amplitude variations.
-A note of caution, Strateva and the modified-Strateva functions can present an incorrect model for very faint magnitudes since a small decrease in the dispersion is found.
+This allows us to reduce the mis-selection but we also remove some bright variable stars that have small amplitude variations.
+We caution that Strateva and the modified-Strateva functions can present an incorrect model for very faint magnitudes since a small decrease in the dispersion is found.
 In these cases a magnitude limit can be adopted \citep[][]{Cross-2009}.

-\item The shape-even parameters give a good discrimination for many variable stars particularly for bright stars (see Fig.~\ref{fg_magdispshape}).
-However, almost all faint stars (magnitudes greater than $\sim 16$) have values near to that found for stochastic variations.
-In this sense, the dispersion-parameters are better than shape-parameters at discriminating non-stochastic variations since we can see a clearer separation among them for all ranges of magnitude.
+\item The shape even-parameters give a good discrimination for many variable stars particularly for bright stars (see Fig.~\ref{fg_magdispshape}).
+However, almost all faint stars (magnitudes greater than $\sim 16$) have values near those found for stochastic variations.
+In this sense, the dispersion parameters are better than shape parameters at discriminating non-stochastic variations since we can see a clearer separation among them for all ranges of magnitude.
 The shape parameters may be useful to discriminate different kinds of light curve signatures and this will be addressed in a future paper in this series. \end{itemize}

-In summary, the even statistical parameters can be used in the same fashion as previous ones.
+In summary, the even-statistical parameters can be used in the same fashion as previous parameters.
 The main goal of this paper is to study the criteria of selection of variable stars from noise and meanwhile these parameters may be useful for many other purposes in different branches of science and technology.